 Accessibility Testing Methods – User testing vs automated testing

-There are two types of accessibility testing to consider; user testing and automated testing.
+There are two types of website accessibility testing to consider; user testing and automated testing.

 Automated testing is achieved using an online or downloadable piece of software.
 It scans through the code of the website and determines how technically-sound the website is.
 Usually assessing it’s conformance with the standards set out in the W3C’s Web Content Accessibility Guidelines.
 Using pre-scripted tests, their function is to compare the actual results with the expected results of an accessible website.
 It is able to spot errors that are buried in the code.